-Title: L/503/5675 Monitor and help improve food safety in a retail environment Level: 3 Credit value: 11 GLH: 50 Learning outcomes The learner will: Assessment criteria The learner can: Understand the principles of food safety management that apply to a retail environment 1.1 Explain the following terms in relation to own organisation: 'critical control points' 'control points' 'critical limits' 'variance' 1.2 Explain the importance of monitoring critical control points and control points 1.3 Explain the impact of variance at critical control points and control points on food safety, public health and the organisation 1.4 Explain why traceability is important to food safety 1.5 Explain how traceability works 1.6 Explain the importance of having organisational food safety procedures in place 2.
-Be able to monitor critical control points in a retail environment 2.1 Select relevant food safety control measures when monitoring critical control points 2.2 Implement all specified organisational operational controls and checks of critical control points at the set time frequency 2.3 Maintain records of monitoring activities in line with organisational procedures 2.4 Obtain verification for completed checks, following organisational procedures
+Title: L/503/5675 Monitor and help improve food safety in a retail environment Level: 3 Credit value: 11 GLH: 50 Learning outcomes The learner will: Assessment criteria The learner can: Understand the principles of food safety management that apply to a retail environment 1.1 Explain the following terms in relation to own organisation: 'critical control points' 'control points' 'critical limits' 'variance' 1.2 Explain the importance of monitoring critical control points and control points 1.3 Explain the impact of variance at critical control points and control points on food safety, public health and the organisation 1.4 Explain why traceability is important to food safety 1.5 Explain how traceability works 1.6 Explain the importance of having organisational food safety procedures in place Be able to monitor critical control points in a retail environment 2.1 Select relevant food safety control measures when monitoring critical control points 2.2 Implement all specified organisational operational controls and checks of critical control points at the set time frequency 2.3 Maintain records of monitoring activities in line with organisational procedures 2.4 Obtain verification for completed checks, following organisational procedures

-3. Be able to deal with problems identified when monitoring critical control points in a retail environment 3.1 3.2 3.3 Take corrective action when control measures fail, ensuring that such action is: suited to the situation carried out with a degree of urgency that matches the seriousness of the situation Report to the designated person any procedures that are out of line with critical limits Seek expert advice and support for problems identified when monitoring critical control points that are outside own level of authority or expertise to resolve 4.
-Be able to ensure that staff perform to the standard required for food safety in a retail environment 4.1 4.2 4.3 Allocate food safety responsibilities to staff Supervise staff to ensure that allocated food safety responsibilities are met Ensure that staff receive the training in food safety that they need 5.
-Be able to evaluate the nature and impact of factors or issues that may affect the safety of food in a retail environment 5.1 Evaluate the nature and impact of factors or issues that may affect the safety of food, arising in: own work activities the working environment supplies products to be sold to customers 6.
-Be able to contribute to improving food safety in a retail environment 6.1 6.2 6.3 6.4 Explain the term 'continuous improvement' in relation to food safety Explain the importance of contributing to the process of improving food safety Present to decision-makers ideas for improving procedures or processes that affect food safety Implement new or revised procedures to improve food safety, where authorised to do so Additional information about this unit Glossary Control measures Actio Actions required to prevent or eliminate a food safety hazard or reduce it to an acceptable level.
+3. Be able to deal with problems identified 3.1 Take corrective action when control 3. when monitoring critical control points in a retail environment J. I measures fail, ensuring that such action is: suited to the situation carried out with a degree of urgency that matches the seriousness of the situation 3.2 Report to the designated person any procedures that are out of line with 2.2 critical limits 3.3 Seek expert advice and support for problems identified when monitoring critical control points that are outside own level of authority or expertise to resolve 4.
+Be able to ensure that staff perform to the standard required for food safety in a 4.1 Allocate food safety responsibilities to staff retail environment 4.2 Supervise staff to ensure that allocated food safety responsibilities are met 4.3 Ensure that staff receive the training in food safety that they need 5.
+Be able to evaluate the nature and impact of factors or issues that may affect the safety of food in a retail 5.1 Evaluate the nature and impact of factors or issues that may affect the safety of food, arising in: environment own work activities the working environment • supplies products to be sold to customers 6.
+Be able to contribute to improving food safety in a retail environment 6.1 Explain the term 'continuous improvement' in relation to food safety dately in a retail environment 6.2 Explain the importance of contributing to 6.3 the process of improving food safety Present to decision-makers ideas for 0.0 improving procedures or processes that affect food safety 6.4 Implement new or revised procedures to improve food safety, where authorised to do so Δddi tional information about this unit I